mattzipan/daily-dev-tips/src/pages/posts/tailwind-css-full-screen-video-header.md

 ---
 layout: ../../layouts/Post.astro
-title: 'Tailwind CSS full-screen video header'
+title: 'Tailwind CSS: Video Background'
-metaTitle: 'Full-screen background video with Tailwind CSS [2022]'
+metaTitle: 'Background Video with Tailwind CSS Tutorial [2024]'
-metaDesc: 'Learn in this tutorial how to create a full-screen video background as a header element using only Tailwind CSS.
-See the Codepen demo.'
+metaDesc: 'Create a full-screen video background header element with Tailwind CSS - Tutorial to integrate videos as background with Codepen demo.'
 image: /images/19-12-2020.jpg
 date: 2020-12-19T03:00:00.000Z
+modifiedDate: 2024-02-01T03:00:00.000Z
 tags:
   - css
   - tailwind
 ---

-Call me old-school, but I love to see video headers.
-I hardly use them on my personal website, but I love to implement a video header for clients with stunning videos.
+Call me old-school, but I love to see CSS **background video** headers.

+I hardly use such styles on my personal website, but I love to implement a **video header** for backgrounds on client sites to stun the viewer with videos.

-I want to teach you how to implement a full-screen background video in this tutorial.
+In this CSS tutorial I want to teach you how to implement a **full-screen background video** .
 We will only use the classes of [Tailwind CSS](https://daily-dev-tips.com/posts/my-first-experiences-with-tailwind-css/).

-The result is this stunning full-screen video header using only Tailwind CSS:
+The result is a stunning full-screen video background element using only Tailwind CSS:

 ![video-header.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1607940108457/esNeCkquB.gif)

-## Tailwind CSS full-screen video background
+## How to create a video background with Tailwind CSS

-To create this background, we are leveraging yesterday's [Tailwind parallax header](https://daily-dev-tips.com/posts/tailwind-css-parallax-effect/).
-It has a very similar setup, only now we don't make it parallax scroll.
+To create this **video player** as a background, we are leveraging yesterday's code from the tutorial about a [Tailwind parallax header](https://daily-dev-tips.com/posts/tailwind-css-parallax-effect/).

+The header element has a very similar setup, so we will re-use it for the background video effect.

 The basic `HTML` structure will look like this: